Sup2point0/Assort/~poetry/Abs_ence.md

 of us,
 of who you were,
 of who we were,
-forever resting in the frozen dark
+forever resting in frozen dark
 beside the remnants of a broken heart.

 you poisoned me with dopamine
-and now I feel the cost
+and now I feel the fall
-hope for me
+what can I do but grasp onto the last hope for me
-is the sense of something beautiful lost.

 make it stop,
 please,
-  please,
+&emsp;  please,
-    please,
+&emsp; &emsp;    please,

 in your wake you leave
-        a
+ &emsp; &emsp; &emsp; a
 and as I wake I feel

 and wide awake I bleed